tfarkas24/doclertest/README.md

 # UI tests for Docler test page
-All of 12 requirement are covered at least 1 test.
+All of 12 requirements are covered by at least 1 test.
 Lots of tests can be merged together.
 The scenarios are tagged with the requirement number that they cover.

 ## Prerequisites